dhiway/seqr-mobile-translations/README.md

 This repository contains the translations files for [SEQR Mobile App](https://dhiway.com/seqr).

-We have linked this up with [POEditor](https://poeditor.com/) too, if you wish to contribute
+We have linked this up with [POEditor](https://poeditor.com/join/project?hash=Ij5xDQ3rhR), please join there and feel free to edit.

 ## How to contribute